What Medicare Insurance Means for Seniors Under the Affordable Care Act (ObamaCare)

 Please note you cannot have both Medigap insurance and Medicare Advantage.
 Both Medigap and Advantage options are sold by private companies.

-If you have Medicare Part A (Hospital Insurance) or Medicare Part C (Medicare Advantage), you’re considered covered and won't owe the fee for not having health insurance in 2014.
+If you have Medicare Part A (Hospital Insurance) or Medicare Part C (Medicare Advantage), you’re considered covered and won’t owe the fee for not having health insurance in 2014 and beyond.

 Medicare Enrollees Get New Free Benefits Under ACA